Frequently Asked Questions

 What is Tie Break Tens?

-Tie Break Tens is a new, quick-fire version of tennis that anyone can play.
-Tie Break Tens is exciting – and a great way to enjoy a lot of tennis in a short amount of time.
-Unlike conventional tennis matches, the Tie Break Tens format consist solely of tie-breaks – no games, no sets, just exhilarating first-to-ten point clashes in which every point counts.
+Tie Break Tens is the quick-fire version of tennis that anyone can play.
+Unlike conventional tennis matches, the Tie Break Tens format consist solely of tie-breaks – no games, no sets, just exhilarating first-to-ten-point clashes in which every point counts.
+The exciting and unpredictable nature of the game, means it is a great way to enjoy a lot of tennis in a short amount of time.

-In Tie Break Tens’ international competitions, world-class players compete for life-changing, winner-takes-all prizes at prestigious venues around the globe.
-The huge prize money at stake, combined with the nail-biting suspense of the tie-break only format, creates a thrilling evening of tennis.
-Champions are crowned in a single three-hour session, with the winners taking home $250,000 in prize money.
+At Tie Break Tens’ international competitions, world-class players compete for life-changing, winner-takes-all prizes at prestigious venues around the globe.
+The huge prize money at stake, combined with the nail-biting suspense of the format, creates a thrilling evening of tennis.
+Champions are crowned in a single 2.5 hour session, with the winners taking home $250,000 in prize money.

 Who competes in Tie Break Tens’ international tournaments?